-Up until now, investigations into websites have been dominated by user and 'eyeball studies,' where attempts at a navigation poetics are met with such sobering ideas as 'don't make me think'.
-Many methods for studying websites are located over the shoulder, where one observes navigation or the use of a search engine, and later conducts interviews with the subjects.
-In what one may term classic registrational approaches, a popular technique is eye-tracking.
-Sites load and eyes move to the upper left of the screen, otherwise known as the golden triangle.
-The resulting heat maps provide site redesign cues.
-For example, Google.com has moved its services from above the search box (tabs) to the top left corner of the page (menu).
-Another dominant strand of website studies lies in feature analysis, where sites are compared and contrasted on the basis of levels of interactivity, capacities for user feedback, etc. 32 The questions concern whether a particular package of features result in more users, and more attention.
-In this tradition, most notably in the 9/11 special collection, websites are often archived for further study.
+example, Google.com has moved its services from above the search box (tabs) to the top left corner of the page (menu).
+Another dominant strand of Website studies lies in feature analysis, where sites are compared and contrasted on the basis of levels of interactivity, capacities for user feedback, etc.34 The questions concern whether a particular package of features result in more users, and more attention.
+In this tradition, most notably in the 9/11 special collection, Websites are often archived for further study.
 Thus much of the work lies in the archiving of sites prior to the analysis.
-One of the crucial tasks ahead is further reflection upon the means by which websites are captured and stored, so as to make available the data upon which findings are based.
-Thus the digital methods research program engages specifically with the website as archived object, made accessible, most readily, through the Internet Archive's Wayback Machine.
-The research program specifically asks which types of website study are enabled and constrained by the Wayback Machine.
+One of the crucial tasks ahead is further reflection upon the means by which Websites are captured and stored, so as to make available the data upon which findings are based.
+Thus the digital methods research program engages specifically with the Website as archived object, made accessible, most readily, through the Internet Archive's Wayback Machine.
+It asks, which types of studies of Websites are enabled and constrained by the Wayback Machine?

 In order to answer that question, the work first deconstructs, or unpacks, the Internet Archive and its Wayback Machine.
-In which sense does the Internet Archive, as an object formed by the archiving process, embed particular preferences for how it is used, and for the type of research performed using it?
-Indeed, Web archiving scholar Niels Brügger has written: '[U]nlike other well-known media, the Internet does not simply exist in a form suited to being archived, but rather is first formed as an object of study in the archiving, and it is formed differently depending on who does the archiving, when, and for what purpose.'33 The idea that the object of study is constructed by the very means by which it is tamed, and captured by method and technique, is a classic point from the sociology and philosophy of science and elsewhere.34 Thus the initial research questions are, which methods of research are privileged by the specific form assumed by the Web archive, and which are precluded?
-For example, when one uses the Internet Archive (archive.org), what stands out for everyday Web users accustomed to search engines is not so much the achievement of the existence of an archived Internet.
+In which senses does the Internet Archive as an object, formed by the archiving process, embed particular preferences for how it is used, and for the type of research performed with it?
+Indeed, the Web archiving scholar, Niels Brügger, has written: '[U]nlike other well-known media, the Internet does not simply exist in a form suited to being archived, but rather is first formed as an object of study in the archiving, and it is formed differently depending on who does the archiving, when, and for what purpose.35 That the object of study is constructed by the means by which it is tamed and captured by method and technique is a classic point from the sociology and philosophy of science and elsewhere.36 Thus the initial research questions are, which methods of research are privileged by the specific form assumed by the Web archive, and which are precluded?
+For example, when one uses the Internet Archive (archive.org), what stands out for everyday Web users accustomed to search engines, is not so much the achievement of the existence of an archived Internet.
 Rather, the user is struck by how the Internet is archived, and, particularly, how it is queried.
-One queries a URL, as opposed to keywords, and receives a list of stored pages associated with the URL from the past.
-In effect, the Internet Archive, through the interface of the Wayback Machine, has organized the story of the Web into the histories of individual websites.
+One queries a URL, as opposed to key words, and one receives a list of stored pages associated with the URL from the past.
+In effect, the Internet Archive, through the interface of the Wayback Machine, has organized the story of the Web into the histories of single Websites.

-Which research approaches are favored by the current organization of websites by the Internet Archive?
-With the Wayback Machine, one can study the evolution of a single page (or multiple pages) over time; for example, by reading or collecting snapshots from the dates when a page was indexed.
+Which types of research approaches are favored by the current organization of Websites by the Internet Archive?
+With the Wayback Machine, one can study the evolution of a single page (or multiple pages) over time, for example, by reading or collecting snapshots from the dates that a page has been indexed.
 How can such an arrangement of historical sites be put to use?
-Previously I mentioned the investigative reporting work done by NRC Handelsblad in their analysis of the rise of extremist language in the Netherlands.
-The journalists read some hundred websites from the Internet archive, some dating back a decade.
+Previously I mentioned the investigative reporting work done by the NRC Handelsblad in their analysis of the rise of extremist language in the Netherlands.
+The journalists read some hundred Websites from the Internet archive, some dating back a decade.
 It is work that should be built upon, methodologically as well as technically.
-One could scrape the pages of the rightwing and extremist sites from the Internet Archive, place the text (and images) in a database, and systematically query it for the presence of particular keywords over time.
-As NRC Handelsblad did, one could determine changes in societal conditions through the analysis of particular sets of archived sites.
+One could scrape the pages of the right-wing and extremist sites from the Internet Archive, place the text (and images) in a database, and systematically query it for the presence of particular